Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Introduction

 \section{Introduction}

-Data-driven approaches have emerged as a powerful, equation-free paradigm for predicting physical dynamics~\cite{wang2023scientific}, achieving considerable success across a diverse range of disciplines, including molecular dynamics~\cite{mardt2018vampnets}, fluid mechanics~\cite{shu2023physics}, and climate science~\cite{bi2023accurate}.
-In these systems, dynamical systems governed by the same underlying equations can exhibit vastly different evolutionary behaviors under varying environmental conditions $e$, which can be formally expressed as

-For instance, fluid flows, described by the Navier-Stokes equations, can exhibit different vortex structures such as the Reynolds number and external driving forces.
-Consequently, a predictive model $f_{\theta, e_a}$, trained on observed trajectories of a specific environmental condition $e_a$ struggles to generalize to unseen environmental conditions $e_b$.
-Therefore, modeling the generalizable function $f$ beyond the specific environment remains a critical problem for scientific machine learning~\cite{subramanian2023towards, goswami2022deep}.
+Data-driven approaches have emerged as a powerful, equation-free paradigm for predicting physical dynamics~\citep{wang2023scientific, ding2024artificial}, achieving considerable success across a diverse range of disciplines, including molecular dynamics~\citep{mardt2018vampnets}, fluid mechanics~\citep{shu2023physics}, and climate science~\citep{bi2023accurate}.
+In these systems, dynamical systems governed by the same underlying equations can exhibit vastly different evolutionary behaviors under varying environmental conditions $e$, which can be formally expressed as $\frac{dx}{dt} = f(x, t, e)$.
+For instance, fluid flows, described by the Navier-Stokes equations, can exhibit different vortex structures under various Reynolds number or external driving forces.
+Consequently, a predictive model $f_{\theta, e_a}$, trained on observed trajectories of a specific environmental condition $e_a$ struggles to generalize to unseen conditions $e_b$.
+Therefore, modeling the generalizable function $f$ beyond the specific environment remains a critical problem for scientific machine learning~\citep{subramanian2023towards, goswami2022deep, zhou2026zero}.